nwturner/stocks/README.md

 ## Project Files
 The project includes three files:

-1. `storable.py` generates the price and quantity data for the stock portfolio based on the given date and the holdings in the portfolio on that day.
+1. `storable.py` populates the quotes, report_lines, and report_summary tables with price and quantity data based on the given date and the holdings in the portfolio on that day.

 2. `param.cfg` is a configuration file that contains the path to the SQLite database and a list of dates for which the price and quantity data should be generated.

-3. `stock_portfolio.sqlite` is an SQLite database file with all of the tables that are used in this project.
+3. `stock_portfolio.sqlite` is an SQLite database file that includes all of the tables that are used in this project.

 ## Instructions

 1. Edit `param.cfg` to include the path to the SQLite database file and a list of dates for which to generate the report.
 The dates can be given in YYYY-MM-DD format separated by commas. e.g. DATES=2020-10-01,2020-11-02,2020-12-01

-2. Run `storable.py` along with the configuration file name passed as a command line argument. e.g. `> python storable.py param.cfg`
+2. Run `storable.py` with the configuration file name passed as a command line argument. e.g. `> python storable.py param.cfg`